 Jaboticaba Tree Care

-Although fruiting occurs throughout the year, the largest yields are in late March and April with hundreds of fruit per mature tree.
-In fact, a mature tree may produce 100 pounds of fruit in the course of the season.
+Although fruiting occurs throughout the year, the largest yields are in late March and April with hundreds of fruits per mature tree.
+In fact, a mature tree may produce 100 pounds (45 kg.) of fruit in the course of the season.
 Be patient though; jaboticaba fruit trees may take up to eight years to fruit.